docker/docs/docker-for-mac/networking.md

 ### I cannot ping my containers

-Unfortunately, due to limtations in OSX, we're unable to route traffic to containers, and from containers back to the host.
+Unfortunately, due to limitations in OSX, we're unable to route traffic to containers, and from containers back to the host.

 ### Per-container IP addressing is not possible